-Especially, students learn the operational semantics of the C language which is one of the mostly used and the most practical languages, and the Java which is an object-oriented language through virtual machines, and an intermediate language executed on virtual machines.
+Especially, students learn the operational semantics of the C language which is one of the mostly used and the most practical languages, and the Java language which is an object-oriented language, and of which class files run on virtual machines, thus the Java language is environmental neutral.

-Students also learn the summaries of functional languages of which computational model is the lambda calculus.
-Logic programming languages which are focused on because of Artificial Intelligence (AI), interpreter languages which are used in string processes
+Students also learn the summaries of functional programminng languages of which computational model is the lambda calculus, logic programming languages which are focused on Artificial Intelligence (AI), and interpreter languages also called light weight languages)

+which are used in for example, string processes.